reubenharry/mclmc-docs/docs/tutorial.md

 # Microcanonical Monte Carlo Tutorial

+!!!
+Note
     See the lefthand sidebar for further tutorials, and the righthand sidebar for the contents of this page.

-Broad prerequisites for this tutorial:
+???
+Prerequisites

     - some familiarity with probability and Bayesian inference
     - general knowledge of Markov chain Monte Carlo methods
     - basic understanding of linear ordinary differential equations (in particular, the Hamiltonian ODE of classical physics)

 ## Overview